What to Look for When Buying an RV GPS

 - Is difficult to update

-These patents come in handy for including many customization options that even other RV-focused systems lack.
+These patents include many customization options that even other RV-focused systems lack.
 One of the better examples of this is its search system, which allows you to narrow down your route without actually having the information already in mind.

 PROs